-Improve Access to Affordable and Sustainable Basic Services Bulk Water and Sewer infrastructure Water Treatment Works are producing below the current demand.
-Overreliance on boreholes Apply for the WSA function.
+Strategic Objective Programme Issue / Challenges Short Term Strategies (0-2 yrs) Medium Term Strategies (2-3 yrs) Long Term Strategies (3-10 yrs) Strategic KPI Improve Access to Affordable and Sustainable Basic Services Improve Access to Affordable and Sustainable Basic Services Bulk Water infrastructure Water Treatment Works are producing below the current demand.
+Overreliance on boreholes Follow-up on application for the WSA function.
 Maintenance of the existing infrastructure.
-Augment through water tankering.
+Augment through water tanking.
 Planning, budgeting and prioritization of upgrading works on the WTW.
-Development of Water Master Plans (by the WSA).
-Implementation of new projects, as per the WMP and WSDP Sustainable water supply The Waste Water Treatment Plant is operating at almost full capacity.
-Effective and efficient utilization and maintenance of the existing plant Planning, budgeting and prioritization of upgrading works on the WWTW (by the WSA).
-Implementation of new projects, as per the WMP and WSDP Sustainable sewer services
+Development of Water Master Plans (in case of WSA).
+Implementation of new projects, as per the WMP and WSDP (in case of WSA) Length of pipes maintained # of Water Treatment Works maintained Improve Access to Affordable and Sustainable Basic Services Bulk Sewer infrastructure The Waste Water Treatment Work is operating at almost full capacity.
+Effective and efficient utilization and maintenance of the existing plant Planning, budgeting and prioritization of upgrading works on the WWTW (in case of WSA).
+Implementation of new projects, as per the WMP and WSDP (in case of WSA) Length of pipes maintained # of Waste Water Treatment Works maintained